PLCHome/dehumidifier_goes_iot/README.md

 # My dehumidifier becomes an IoT device

+** Please note that opening electrical devices is life-threatening!
+Opening electrical devices and working on them requires training and authorization. **
+** Never work on devices connected to the electrical grid, regardless of whether they are turned on or off. ** ** If you follow or replicate parts of this description, you do so entirely at your own risk.
+I am not liable for any damage caused. **

 ### Introduction

 I've had this TROTEC TTK70 device for many years.
 It helps me keep my basement dry in the summer.